DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 **Not D.** Customer Managed Encryption Keys (CMEK)

 ---
+**Correct B.** This is correct.
+The requirement is that the file cannot be decrypted in the cloud, so encrypt it before it is uploaded and after it is downloaded adds a layer of encryption.
 **Not D.** Not correct.
 The file can still be decrypted while hosted in the cloud.

 ---